Slip (album): Songs

 Slip opens with "Fazer", introduced by Cage's drumming, which Anselmi described as beginning with "a Bonham triplet and flam", establishing a heavy approach that leads into "a mammoth backbeat".
 Wiederhorn noted that the track starts with "a colossal beat and a surging riff ghosted by a moody bassline", with the band layering and removing "guitars of varying intensity" as the song progresses.
 Terich highlighted its place within post-hardcore of the time, describing it as containing "even-tempo, syncopation-rich, mid-range-heavy, riff-centric rock action".
 Schreifels delivers "syncopated shouts" and lyrics that confront the pressure to conform, while the chorus, marked by "a shrill, catchy lick", serves as a "vague declaration of discontent".

-"Head to Wall" begins with an uptempo rock verse driven by Sergio Vega's bass, but it soon shifts into dissonance by pausing for a full measure.
+"Head to Wall" begins with an uptempo rock verse driven by Vega's bass, but it soon shifts into dissonance by pausing for a full measure.
 Cage and Vega form an undercurrent that supports Capone and Schreifels as they add "a wave of cynical pop harmonies".
 The song features a straightforward breakdown in what Anselmi called "the spirit of Gorilla Biscuits and Youth of Today's hardcore sing-alongs".
 Hill writing for Louder described the track as a "bizarre Fugazi and Alice in Chains mash-up", noting Schreifels' "throat shredding yet inescapable melodies" throughout.
 Lyrically, Kevin Ruggeri of Pitchfork wrote that it "uncovers the plight of American society", captured in the line: "We all want everything but we all can't fit in the door."

 "Dine Alone" opens with Cage's "signature thundering drum work" alongside distortion and feedback that Terich described as "intense and subtle all at once", before resolving into what he called "the Quicksand dissonance".
 Anselmi noted the song's movement between "palm mutes and high, discordant chords", with Cage adding "oddly placed fills" in the introduction.
 According to Wiederhorn, the track layers "a lunging guitar line with abrasive stabs of distortion and a staggered beat", while its midsection opens up to "breathe and meander like Nothing's Shocking-era Jane's Addiction".
-Hill described "Dine Alone" as shifting between "shimmering dream pop and grinding metal", while Yancey highlighted the band's ability to "seamlessly escalate and recede tension".
+Hill described "Dine Alone" as shifting between "shimmering dream pop and grinding metal", while Yancey highlighted the band's ability to "seamlessly escalate and recede tension throughout the song".
 Yancey also pointed to details such as a "downtuned, nearly riff-less, buzzing guitar" in the second verse, Schreifels' "perfect enunciation even while screaming", and Vega's "clean-yet-threatening" bass tone.
 The theme of isolation and disenchantment surfaces in "Dine Alone", where Schreifels "ponders the existential implications of eating alone".